 In our family we have a phrase that we use to describe when a person is surprised, we call it a “Spielberg moment.”
 Think back to movies like Poltergeist, or Close Encounters, where the characters in the movie would stare with their mouths hanging open at something that was surprising, shocking, or horrifying.
 This is what I mean by Spielberg moment.
 The other day while teaching her third graders, my wife gave the kids a Spielberg moment when she used the word ‘amalgamation,’ in a sentence.
 Every mouth hung wide open until she quickly substituted the word ‘mish-mash,’ instead.

-While I’m sure we could talk about enough CAD library parts, specific footprint types, or land pattern sizes to leave any passerby with their mouths gaping, it’s important to know, first, resources you can turn to for information on how to build your PCB footprints.
-With the knowledge of available online data, as well as automated tools, you’ll be able to understand how to calculate pad sizes for your PCB with enough ease and comfort to keep your Jaws from completely hanging open.
+While I’m sure we could talk about enough CAD , specific footprint types, or land pattern hole sizes to leave any passerby with their mouths gaping, it’s important to know, first, resources you can turn to for information on how to build your PCB footprints.
+With the knowledge of available online data, as well as automated tools, you’ll be able to understand how to calculate a PCB pad size for your Printed Board with enough ease and comfort to keep your Jaws from completely hanging open.

-PCB footprints are the CAD models of the physical parts on a printed circuit board.
-The layout of the circuit board will contain the footprints on it, which means that the footprints themselves need to be built first.
-Each footprint has one or more pads, or land patterns, where the leads of the part will be soldered to on the completed circuit board.
+PCB footprints are the CAD models of the physical on a printed board.
+The layout of the board will contain the footprints on it, which means that the footprints themselves need to be built first.
+Each footprint has one or more surface mount pads, or land patterns, where the leads of the part will be soldered to on the completed board.

 You can find component footprint calculators online

 Many years ago PCB designers had to create their footprints using information from data sheets along with general pad and land size formulas.
 This was error prone and not always consistent with current data for all PCB fabrication and manufacturers.
 Fortunately, there is more error-free and productive options available to you these days.